sammi-turner/Blog/hello-metaworld.md

 By contrast, a [Hello, Metaworld!](https://github.com/sammi-turner/Hello-Metaworld) program, is a parent computer program that when run, produces a child program that yields the output "Hello, Metaworld!".

-Here is an example of such a program, written in C++, using the LLVM compiler.
-Although substituting LLVM for a different C++ compiler should be trivial.
+Here is an example of such a program, written in C++, using the GNU compiler.

+Although this version was written for Linux, changing it for Windows should be trivial.

 ```
 #include "sugar.hpp"